Kenning

 , Runtime

-for their implementations.
-Each method in base classes that requires
+Each method in the base classes that requires implementation raises an NotImplementedError

 Most of the base classes implement form_argparse